nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ##### Create SSH Key
 The `/keys` route is used to authorize Nanobox with the user's account that will be ordering servers.
 After ordering a server, Nanobox needs to SSH into the server to provision it.
 Nanobox will pre-generate an SSH key for the user's account and the authorization route allows Nanobox to register the key with the user's account on the provider so Nanobox can access the server after it is ordered.

+If your provider supports adding metadata to keys, your adapter **should** add a metadata entry (frequently called a tag) of `Nanobox: true` to indicate that Nanobox created the key, and has permission to use and manage it.

 *NOTE*: This route is **not** required if your provider uses passwords for SSH instead of SSH keys, assuming the Install Server Key endpoint is implemented instead.

 ###### Path: